phillipSloan/ComputationalLogic/Readme.md

 This repository contains the code required to extend the reasoning capabilities of prolexa to negation.

 A notebook containing a thorough description of the changes is provided via the link at the top of this readme.
-Changes to the default prolexa code are as follows:
+Changes/modifications to the default prolexa code are as given below for each file which is modified.
+After modification, prolexa can now handle the following:
+> user: donald is not happy
+> user: every teacher is happy
+> user: is donald a teacher
+> prolexa: donald is not a teacher

 ### prolexa_grammar.pl